PageLogic/pagelogic-website/www/docs/parts/hello-world.md

 </div>
 <div class="md-col-1">

-We'd love to collect as much feedback as possible: if you're interested or you're are just curious about our HTML-centric approach, please star us on GitHub and maybe have a look at our GitHub discussions, which we'll launch soon.
+We'd love to collect your feedback!
+If you're interested, or you're are just curious about our HTML-centric approach, please star us on GitHub and maybe have a look at our GitHub discussions, which we'll launch soon.

 </div>
 </div>
+-->